wsqstar/MGISReporter4/README.md

 this is the MGIS（Mobile-GIS，Mobile Geophgry Information System）'s homework.

 ### v0.1
-finished the base location function.
+finished the base location function.2018 1101